RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Shock your identity

-"Your progress is proportional to your tolerance to embarrassment".
+Your progress is proportional to your toleration for embarrassment.
 If you aren't getting embarrassed, then you are not putting yourself in good learning environments.
 Those who learn a lot have a high personality half-life, and strong levels of disassociation with past versions of themselves, because they are learning at a faster rate.

 ### Seek the freedom to make mistakes